Minor MAPs

 If you've already told someone about your attractions, you can share this page with them so they can learn more about MAPs and how they can help you.

-We know this is a lot to think about, especially if it's your first time looking for information about your attractions.
+This is probably a lot to think about, especially if it's your first time looking for information about your attractions.
 Looking for help can be scary because a lot of people say bad things about MAPs, especially online.
-You can always come back to this page later if you need a break, and you don't have to read or do anything here that makes you uncomfortable.
+You can come back to this page later if you need a break, and you don't have to read anything or follow any advice here if it makes you uncomfortable.

 Stories about MAPs